 Some Android devices may need adjustments to run more smoothly.
 If you are having performance issues, try some of these solutions:

 - Upgrade to the most recent version of the Android operating system (OS).

-- Reduce the "Render Distance" in the "Video" section in the settings menu from the default of 20 to 16.
-You can try going lower than this if necessary.
+- Reduce the Render Distance in the Video section from the default of 20 to 16.
+You can try going lower if necessary.

 - Note: Older devices may be able to run the game, but they also may experience higher rates of crashing or other performance issues.
 This solution may help improve stability.

 - Change the Graphics setting to Fast.
 This reduces graphic resolution quality but enables the device to render faster.

 - Change the Particles setting to Decreased or Minimal.
 This removes particle effects like smoke.

 - If you have additional programs running in the background on the device, pause or exit those programs to free up more processing power for Minecraft.

 Note: Playing the game on an older version of the operating system may impact your gameplay experience with continued performance issues.
 It’s highly recommended that you upgrade to the latest version of the OS.